-Edwin Gould Services for Children and Families/STEPS to End Family Violence $60,000
+Edwin Gould Services for Children and Families/STEPS $60,000

-For incarcerated women who are survivors of domestic violence to prepare them for re-integration into society, through individual and group counseling, preparation for parole board hearings, intensive case management, and employment ready services.
+To expand their reentry services for incarcerated women who are survivors of domestic violence to prepare them for re-integration into society through individual and group counseling, preparation for parole board hearings, intensive case management, and employment readiness service.

-To create a fearless space for girls to speak honestly, develop trust, share personal stories, and raise awareness about gender-based violence through performances, curricula and workshops.
+To create a fearless space for girls to find their own voice, develop trust, write and perform personal pieces to give their anger, fear, interests, and dreams and to raise awareness on gender-based violence through performances, curricula and workshops.

 The Hetrick-Martin Institute $60,000

-For its Anti-Violence Social Media Campaign, a youth-led social media initiative designed to address violence against young lesbians, queer-identified women, and trans women, and educate other community-based organizations about violence facing young women and what can be done to remedy the issues.
+To continue support of its Anti-Violence Social Media Campaign, HMI WOMEN SPEAK, a youth-led social media initiative designed to address violence against young lesbian women, queer-identified women and transwomen and to educate other community based organizations about violence facing young, low-income LGBTQ youth.

 To spearhead citywide efforts to prevent sexual violence, and engage in research, analysis, and participatory problem solving to ensure that survivors of sexual assault have access to the best acute and long-term care.

-To continue their AfterSchool Program, which provides a safe and positive environment where New York City high school students tackle critical community needs and develop skills for a lifetime of success through community service, school break and summer programming, community and global education, and volunteer and leadership opportunities.
+To continue their After-School Program, which provides a safe and positive environment where high school students in New York City’s most under resourced high schools tackle critical community needs and develop skills for a lifetime of success through community service, school break and summer programming, community and global education, and volunteer and leadership opportunities.

 Chhaya Community Development Corporation $60,000

-To support their Women’s Empowerment Program, which provides financial education and skills training for South Asian immigrant women to empower them to play an active role in their household’s financial matters and in their own lives.
+To provide financial education and skills training, through its Saathi Women’s Empowerment Program, for South Asian immigrant women which empowers them to play an active role in their household’s financial matters and in their own lives.

-To continue their community-based workforce development and leadership training for low-income, female Brazilian immigrants in NYC and to ensure representation of the Brazilian community in the larger struggle for social justice in NYC around issues such as domestic worker rights.
+To continue offering community-based workforce development workshops and leadership development trainings for low-income, female Brazilian immigrants in New York City and to ensure representation of the Brazilian community in the larger struggle for social justice in New York City around issues such as domestic worker rights.